squiffy/AlienKit/README.md

 [![License](https://img.shields.io/cocoapods/l/AlienKit.svg?style=flat)](http://cocoapods.org/pods/AlienKit)
 [![Platform](https://img.shields.io/cocoapods/p/AlienKit.svg?style=flat)](http://cocoapods.org/pods/AlienKit)

 Please note that this is still in development.
+Many, many endpoints are not implemented yet.
-Thing has unit tests yet and some documentation is missing.
+This library has no unit tests yet and some documentation is missing.

 ## Usage